-Taking things personally is an act of obscurity-an act that I, personally take part in full-heartedly every once in a while.
-We get upset by the way someone spoke to us, what they said or feel personally afflicted by the tone of someone’s voice- the angle of their eyes.
+Taking things personally is an act of obscurity- that we all take part in regularly.
+We get upset by the way someone spoke to us, their tone- the angle of their eyes…

 Take the scenario of Richard and Lucy.
-Richard treats woman badly because that is how he was brought up, his father didn’t respect his mother and his poor behavior became ingrained.
+Richard treats woman badly because that is how he was brought up, his father poor behavior toward his mother became ingrained.

 Lucy and Richard begin to date.
-Once all the fan fair dies down Lucy can’t understand why Richard is so cold and nasty.
+Once all the fan fair died Lucy can’t understand why Richard is so cold and nasty.

-The speech blurb in Lucy’s mind will look something like this, “Richard treats me like sh*t because I’m not very … I should be more … so that he will like me”.
-But take that dot dot dot and fill it in with any two words you can think of- because this is what we do, we fill in the blank spaces with our wounds.
+The speech blurb in Lucy’s mind looks something like, “Richard treats me like sh*t because I’m … I should be more … so that he will treat me better”.
+But take those spaces and fill them in with any two words you can imagine, because this is what we do, we fill in the blank spaces with our wounds.

 The reason Richard doesn’t treat Lucy well is his own sh*t it has zero to do with Lucy beside the fact that she allows it.
-“She is looking at me like that because she thinks I am a …” Why not try answer this questions with, “who cares”.
+“She is looking at me like that because she thinks “…” something related to her, not you.

 As a culture, we are taught to take things personally.
-It is a tough behaviour to break out of but it’s imperative.
-Next time you begin the sentence, “She spoke to me like that because…?”
-Because that is the way she is.
-Those blanks are nothing to do with you nor will they ever be.
-People’s actions, values and judgments are their own, essentially we have no control over them and no action is to do with us- Ever.
+It is a tough behavior to break out of but it’s imperative.
+People’s actions, values, and judgments are their own, and essentially we have no control over them and no action is ever to do with us.